About Our Friends

 MARGARITA

-Margarita, a great dane mix, lives with her companions Misty (tortoiseshell tabby), Sheba, Jasper and Susan in Mount Shasta, California.
+Margarita, a great dane mix, lives with her companions Sheba, Jasper and Susan.
 She loves to play and enjoys going for long walks with other dogs and people.
-She is particularly concerned about the welfare of children.
+She cares about the welfare of children.

 MOKO